Tryouts and ID Sessions

 When is the OLé Futsal Season?

-Our main season runs from November through early March, with optional training and tournaments throughout the year, including summer futsal camps and travel events.
+Our main season runs from November through the last weekend of February, with optional training and tournaments throughout the year, including summer futsal camps and travel events.

 How are teams formed?

-Teams are formed by birth year and based on tryout performance, technical ability, commitment level, and positional needs.
+Teams are formed based on tryout performance, technical ability, commitment level, and positional needs.
+Age groupings follow US Soccer.

 How many teams are formed per birth year?

-We typically form 1–2 teams per birth year, depending on interest and the overall talent pool.
+We typically form 2 teams per age group, depending on interest and the overall talent pool.

 Where are practices held?